 7. Images / figures completely ignored

-How to spot it: A chart obviously contains numbers but the answer never mentions any = extraction never read the figure.
+How to spot it: A chart obviously contains numbers, but the answer never mentions any, and asking “what does Figure 3 show?” yields a guess or a refusal = the figure was never read.

 Before you start

-- Duplicate the chat before retesting so history doesn’t pollute the next diagnostic.
+- Duplicate the chat before retesting so prior history doesn’t pollute the next diagnostic.

 Info to collect